 Surgery.
 If all other forms of treatment fail to provide relief, then surgery should be considered.
 The surgeon would look inside the knee joint with an arthroscope to determine the nature and severity of the injury and the most appropriate repair.
 In some cases, repositioning of the patella is required.
 This procedure can be performed as an outpatient surgery, and the results are usually excellent.

 Knee.
 A knee sleeve, stabilizer, strap, or brace may be recommended to help support the knee tendons, reduce tension and pressure caused by increased activity, and keep the patella in the groove for better tracking.
 See the patellar stabilizer and Cho-Pat strap below and other knee braces in the Sports Med Store.

 Weight-Bearing vs. Non-Weight-Bearing Sports.
 Knee tendinitis can be aggravated by weight-bearing sports.
 Any sport where the foot lands and strikes the ground repeatedly, such as running and jogging, can aggravate the problem.
 Non-weight-bearing sports, such as swimming and cycling, are adequate temporary replacements and can help the athlete maintain cardiovascular fitness without irritating the knee.

 Warming-Up.
 The athlete should move all major joints through their complete range of motion several times before starting play.
 Stretching and strengthening exercises help prevent injury.

 Playing the Game.
 When resuming the sport of choice, play at a lower intensity.
 In running, run for shorter periods of time, at a slower speed, and less frequently.
 The athlete should choose flat, even surfaces on which to run.
 If the athlete experiences pain either during the run or the following morning, then he is doing too much.
-Resume competitive running or play once the foot has healed.
+Resume competitive running or play once the injury has healed.

 Pressure between the patella and femur is minimized when the leg is straight or only slightly bent.
 The best activities are the ones that limit the range of knee motion.